This article provides a comprehensive overview of the Vaer A5 wristwatch and instructions for its operation and use.

 II) Value Proposition

-The C3 is powered by two key movements the USA Ameriquartz 6130 HT and the Swiss Ronda 715, both of which are unrivaled in terms of performance in their segment.
-While there are other watches with these movements in the same price-point as the C3, very few offer USA assembly, and none also offer such strong water resistance capabilities or guarantees.
+The A5 is powered by the slim, high-beat rate Miyota 9015/39, which is unrivaled in terms of value in its segment.
+While there are other Miyota 9015/39 offerings in the same price-point as the A5, very few offer USA assembly, and none also offer such strong water resistance capabilities or guarantees.

-In addition to it’s impressive water-resistance and top-performing movement the C3 boasts one of the best executed stainless steel cases available for under $1000 (customer & press comparisons consistently praise the C3's case execution).
-The 36mm case boasts attractive curvature and refined finishing details through-out including highlight chamfering on the lugs and bezel.
-Like all Vaer watches the C3 uses an AR-coated scratch-resistant sapphire crystal to protect the dial, and as an automatic, also boasts an AR-coated sapphire crystal exhibition case-back.
+In addition to it’s impressive water-resistance and top-performing movement the A5 boasts one of the best executed stainless steel cases available for under $1000 (customer & press comparisons to the Hamilton Khaki make it clear the more affordable A5 boasts the superior case).
+The 40mm case boasts attractive curvature and refined finishing details through-out including highlight chamfering on the lugs and bezel.
+Like all Vaer watches the A5 uses an AR-coated scratch-resistant sapphire crystal to protect the dial, and as an automatic, also boasts an AR-coated sapphire crystal exhibition case-back.

-To further enhance the functionality and value of the watch, every C3 comes standard with two interchangeable 20mm straps.
-Our standard C3 strap is a comfortable and waterproof rubber quick-release tactical strap, and it’s complemented by a range of secondary strap options from our USA-Made Horween leather strap, our premium stainless steel bracelet, and several rugged and affordable nylon options.
+To further enhance the functionality and value of the watch, every A5 comes standard with two interchangeable 20mm straps.
+Our standard A5 strap is a comfortable and waterproof FKM rubber quick-release tactical strap, and it’s complemented by a range of secondary strap options from our USA-Made Horween leather strap, our premium stainless steel bracelet, and several rugged and affordable nylon options.

 III) Care and Handling

-The Vaer C3 is a durable, dependable and highly accurate quartz watch designed to last for decades with proper care.
+The Vaer A5 is a durable, dependable and highly accurate mechanical watch designed to last for decades with proper care.
 We’ve written this guide to explain the basics of the watch, and how to maximize its longevity.

 Installing Vaer Quick Release Straps